The Bamboozle: Departure of John D'Esposito and end of the festival

-In 2012, festival creator John D'Esposito. announced that he was no longer a part of Bamboozle due to creative differences with LiveNation and House of Blues.
+In 2012, festival creator John D'Esposito. announced that he was no longer a part of Bamboozle due to creative differences with Live Nation and House of Blues.
 He later clarified in an interview that while he was disappointed in Live Nation's support of the festival, "It wasn't LiveNation that did this – House of Blues did.
 House of Blues is 100% responsible for the damage of Bamboozle."

-Return of John D'Esposito and revival of the festival
+Return of John D'Esposito and 2023 revival of the festival

 In 2021, John D'Esposito reacquired the rights and trademarks of Bamboozle from Live Nation.
 He mentioned May 5 to 7, 2023 as the date the festival would be held in a New Jersey location.
-In 2022, it was officially confirmed that the location will be Bader Field in Atlantic City.
+In 2022, it was stated that the location would be Bader Field in Atlantic City.

+The rebooted festival was allegedly scheduled for Bader Field in May 2023, with acts including E-Town Concrete, Coi Leray, Ice Spice, Trippie Redd, Limp Bizkit, A Boogie Wit da Hoodie, and Papa Roach.

+The 2023 event, to be held May 5th-7th, was canceled only one week prior.
+This is partly due to lies surrounding the lineup, false claims that Black Friday sale prices would be the cheapest way to purchase tickets, and lying about the amount of tickets sold.
+The event was mainly canceled because D'Esposito managed to promote and book acts for a festival he never properly secured the permits for.